DataDog/documentation/content/en/security_platform/cloud_siem/log_detection_rules.md

 The **Rule name** section allows you to configure the rule name that appears in the detection rules list view, as well as the title of the Security Signal.

-Use [Notification Variables][1] and Markdown to customize the notifications sent when a signal is generated.
+Use [notification variables][1] and Markdown to customize the notifications sent when a signal is generated.
 You can reference the tags associated with the signal and the event attributes in the notification.
 The list of available attributes is in the JSON section of the Overview tab in the signal panel.
 Use the following syntax to add the attributes to the notification: `{{@attribute}}`.
 Use the JSON dot notation to access the inner keys of the event attributes, for example, `{{@attribute.inner_key}}`.

 This JSON object is an example of event attributes which may be associated with a security signal: